fishcus/KAP-manual/en/kyanalyzer/calculated_member.en.md

 KyAnalyzer can support creating a calculated member to use MDX.

-In the following, we take a KAP sample cube as an example and measure `GMV_SUM` and `TRNS_CNT` to create a new Calculated Member.
+In the following, we take a Kyligence Enterprise sample cube as an example and measure `GMV_SUM` and `TRNS_CNT` to create a new Calculated Member.

 1. Click **Add** on the right side of the member panel.